GAOGAYweb/mc-multiplayer/README.md

 load minecraft skins as meshes in three.js applications
 #### voxel-*
-An open source voxel game building toolkit for modern web browsers, including: voxel-engine - A voxel engine in javascript using three.js, voxel-player - Create a skinnable player with physics enabled., voxel-walk - , voxel-debris - create and collect voxel debris from exploded voxels ...
+An open source voxel game building toolkit for modern web browsers, including:
+*voxel-engine* - A voxel engine in javascript using three.js, *voxel-player* - Create a skinnable player with physics enabled., *voxel-walk* - A simple walk cycle animation for minecraft-skin characters, *voxel-debris* - create and collect voxel debris from exploded voxels ...